Unsupervised classification of eclipsing binary light curves through k-medoids clustering: Result and discussion

-{Figures} $\ref{f3}-\ref{f6}$ and Table \ref{t3} indicate that in k1 (red LCs), the average time period is larger and the variation of LC between the two minima is less compared to those in k2 (black LCs).
-These indicate that k1 system consists of stars which form a more or less detached or semidetached system.
+Figs. $\ref{f5}-\ref{f8}$ and Table \ref{t4} indicate that the LCs in k1 have less variation between the two minima and larger average time period compared to those in k2.
+These suggest k1 systems consist of stars which form a more or less detached or semidetached system.
 Also the depths of the two minima of LCs for k1 are smaller compared to those for k2.
 This indicates k1 systems have a less massive secondary, whereas the masses are comparable for k2 systems.
-The colour-magnitude diagram (Fig. {\ref{f8}}), the colour histograms (Fig. {\ref{f9}} and Fig. {\ref{f10}}) and Table \ref{t3} show that k1 systems are bluer, i.e. have temperature higher than those of k2 systems.
-So k1 systems belong to early and k2 systems belong to late spectral types.
+The color-magnitude diagram (Fig. \ref{f10}), the color histograms (Figs. \ref{f11} and \ref{f12}) and Table \ref{t4} show that k1 systems are bluer, i.e. have higher temperature than k2 systems and consist of stars with unequal mass, whereas the systems in k2 are redder and consist of stars with comparable mass.
+So k1 and k2 systems respectively belong to early and late spectral types.